 Detox centers and services are located all throughout the state of Vermont, and this does include both medical detox and traditional detox programs.
 Most drug rehabilitation centers; especially residential programs will have a detox period as part of the initial treatment.
 When a client first arrives for help, they will be required to detox from the drugs they were taking, or be under some period of supervision to ensure they are ready for treatment.
 Medical detox may be required if the patient is taking drugs that cause severe physical dependencies, such as prescription opiates.
 This detox process will entail medical supervision while a person is weaned off the drugs.

 Within the state of Vermont is the Department of Health Agency of Human Services, which provides solutions for alcohol and drug abuse while working with state and national public and private organizations.
 These different organizations working within the state will provide the people of Vermont the services and help they need.
 This can include drug education and prevention programs, substance abuse treatment, and treatment for co-occurring substance abuse and mental-health problems.
 To help locate further resources within the state, there are several locations where addicts can go through an addiction assessment.

-Below, you will find a list of Treatment and Services for Alcohol & Drug Abuse in Vermont.
-The list is incomplete use the menu for a specific research (ex: rehab for Youth, Medical Detox, Holistic Services, etc.) Call one of our counselors now at 1-800-304-2219.
+Below, you will find a list of treatment and services for alcohol & drug abuse in Vermont.
+The list is incomplete, so please use the menus for a specific research (ex: rehab for youth, medical detox, holistic services, etc.) If you need assistance, please do not hesitate to contact one of our counselors now at 1-800-304-2219.